jeremysprofile/jeremysprofile.github.io/content/game.md

 ### 4. Annex
 Place an [overheat](#overheat) token on a hex.
 Move mechs to that hex from any number of adjacent hexes.
-If combat, $LEVEL bonus combat power.
+If combat, $UPGRADE bonus combat power.

 Upgrade cap: 4

 ### 5. Quarry
-Harvest based on [controlled](#glossary) hexes with $LEVEL bonus alloys.
+Harvest based on [controlled](#glossary) hexes with $UPGRADE bonus alloys.

 Upgrade cap: 3

 ### 6. Manufacture
-With any number of factories: spend alloy to deploy mechs, with $LEVEL extra white mechs (can be modified as you spawn them, but you must pay for the modifications)
+With any number of factories: spend alloy to deploy mechs, with $UPGRADE extra white mechs (can be modified as you spawn them, but you must pay for the modifications)
 Factories can only spawn a number of mechs equal to their level.

 Mechs cost 2, plus one per modification.